The Ranger. 2018. Directed by Jenn Wexler. Screenplay by Wexler & Giaco Furino.

 The psychological aspect of the city v. rural divide comes out of a contrast between the punk rockers and the Ranger.
 These punks, apart from Chelsea, aren’t presented as rebellious rockers seeking to affect change in society, they’re shown as a crew of spoiled young people with a privileged sense of nihilism.
 These punks, who live in a democratic society in a modern urban space, then head outside the city into a rural space where they come up against a natural, pure force of law.
 One of them cries “totalitarianism” over being chastised about littering in a national park, showing how trivial they see the effects of so-called fascism.
 Later, the Ranger literally starts murdering them one by one, and it’s tough not to find the previous complaint darkly, comically ironic.

-Of course the Ranger himself is the biggest psychological break from urbanism.
+The Ranger himself is the biggest psychological break from urbanism.
 He represents the crossing over of that boundary, when man leaves the confines of the city and relinquishes those urban bonds, becoming closer to a “true nature.”
 He goes so far as to wear wolf skin on his bare body, howling like an animal at Chelsea captive in a cage.
 When the punks howl like wolves, they commit a symbolic sin of being fake animals, in a sense offending the Ranger’s primal side, and that leads to their deaths.

 The Ranger lives in the rural, where wild spaces outside the city’s laws still exist.
 Yet he remains part of a patriarchal system.
 The rural here is a forest, but it’s a national park— capitalism, one of patriarchy’s most effective tools, applied to the natural world.
 The Ranger doesn’t rule over the natural landscape out of a true sense of naturalism.
 Like a robot he tells one of the punks: “Harry S. Truman enlisted me to protect the wildlife, scenic, and natural value of this mountain.”
 He’s an example of the many binaries which trap people.
 He’s at once a primal part of human nature and also the restrictive regulation of patriarchal rule.
 This makes for a significant connection with the protagonist: our punk rock lady, Chelsea.